 Get Positive Reviews

 There are some clients who want to learn every damn thing about your business.
 For their satisfaction, it is vital your online reputation looks good at all times.
 When we talk about positive online presence, it is not just about having 5 star reviews.
 Customers bump right into negative & 1 star reviews before making decisions.
 So, ask yourself, whether you could afford losing potential customers because of 1 star reviews that could harm your business drastically.
-You need to have a Salon Software with feedback enabled mechanism to get rid off this situation.
+You need to have a Salon Software with feedback to get rid off this situation.